vallurumk/sheffield-bioinformatics-core.github.io/training/rna-seq-introduction-2019-03-04.md

 ## Timetable (provisional)

-** Around 1.5 hours of pre-recorded lectures will be made available the week before the course**
+**Around 1.5 hours of pre-recorded lectures will be made available the week before the course** Course materials will be linked from here on the day of the course

 - 09:30 - 12:30 [Hands-on tutorial on RNA-seq data formats, alignment and differential expression]() LUNCH